 At this point, you have written quite a bit of vanilla HTML and CSS, and learned many design techniques that you will continue to use as you grow as a developer.
-Through your experiences, you have no doubt encountered a CSS framework or two.
-You may have also learned about preprocessors (aka precompilers).
+Throughout your experiences, you may have come across information on CSS frameworks and preprocessors (aka precompilers).
 Both of these types of tools can make writing CSS more streamlined and less tedious.

-An important reason to know about frameworks and preprocessors is that they are commonly found in the workplace.
-In addition, many job requirements include Bootstrap, SASS, and related technology.
-So it’s helpful for you to know what these tools are, and where to look for them once you’ve determined you need to learn them.
+A useful reason to be aware about CSS frameworks and preprocessors is that they are commonly found in the workplace.
+Whilst interviewers for entry-level positions are likely to focus more on CSS fundamentals (even if the job uses a particular framework or preprocessor), it’s helpful for you to know what these tools are, and where to look for them once you’ve determined you need to learn them.

 By the end of this lesson, you should: